Purush0th/PDFnMail/README.md

 ![demo](docs/demo.png)

 ## About
-This project is an ASP.Net MVC application with demonstrates creating PDF on client side using [jsPDF](https://github.com/MrRio/jsPDF) and send to server as a __base64__ string.
-Then the server will generate __PDF__ file and will mail that file as attachment.
+This project is an ASP.Net MVC application which demonstrates how to create PDF on client side using [jsPDF](https://github.com/MrRio/jsPDF) and send it to server as a __base64__ string.
+Then server will convert __PDF__ file from the base64 string and mail that file as attachment.
 ## Setup
 Download the [source](https://github.com/Purush0th/PDFnMail/archive/master.zip) and update the `web.config` smtp configurations.
 And fire the application!